-Have you been wondering why you keep getting the ‘GWXUX.exe has stopped working‘ error message on your Windows 10 PC?
-There is no cause for any worries; we have got the solutions for this error problem.
+Have you been wondering why you keep getting the GWXUX.exe has stopped working error message on your Windows 10 PC?
+There is no cause for any worries; we have got the solutions to this problem.

 According to Windows users, this Microsoft update is meant to install pop-ups and invite users to download Windows 10.

-- Disable in Task Scheduler
+1. Disable the GWXUX application in Task Scheduler

-- Go to Start > Type Task Scheduler and hit “Enter”.
+- Go to Start, type Task Scheduler and hit Enter.

-- In the Task Scheduler window, navigate to Windows
+- In the Task Scheduler window, navigate to Windows.

 - Go to Setup > select gwx.